-“Vespers” is the name of an evening service—which specifically includes prayers for the close of the day—that has been observed for the last 15 centuries.
-Zion’s Jazz Vespers incorporates elements of jazz, blues, and gospel into this tradition, from the song arrangements, to the harmonies, to the instrumentation: our ensemble includes Marisa Massery, vocals; Andy Wrba, bass; Bill Chapman, drums; Katharine Wiencke, flute; and Ben Kohn, piano.
+Jazz Vespers at Zion Lutheran Church incorporates elements of jazz, blues, and gospel into this historic tradition, including the song arrangements, the harmonies, and the instrumentation.
+Our ensemble comprises Marisa Massery, vocals; Andy Wrba, bass; Bill Chapman, drums; Katharine Wiencke, flute; and Ben Kohn, piano.

-Jazz Vespers exists because we worship on Thursday evenings quite a lot differently than we do on Sunday mornings.
-Perhaps we’ve had a long day at work and we need a chance to be still.
-Perhaps we’ve had a long week, and we’re not sure how we’re going to make it through another day.
-Perhaps there’s still more work to be done by the day’s end, but we need a few quiet moments to yourself.
+Jazz Vespers exists because Thursday is a lot different than Sunday.
+Perhaps you’ve had a long day at work, and you need a chance to be still.
+Perhaps you’ve had a long week, and you’re not sure how you’re going to make it through another day.
+Perhaps you still have more work to do by day’s end, but you need a few quiet moments to yourself.
 Jazz Vespers is a place to unwind: a place to be spiritual without being religious if one chooses, to be present without participation if desired, and to be anonymous if that’s what is needed.